rv285/IB-Data-Science/README.md

 1. Introduction to time series, and using linear regression to model the trend in the time series
 1. Using Fourier analysis and linear regression to model the seasonal variation (periodic components) in a time series

-There is a another _optional_ notebook on model selection, which you are strongly encouraged to go through, but is not compulsory.
+There is a another optional notebook on model selection, which you are strongly encouraged to go through; but it is not compulsory.

 The notebooks are designed to be completed in order.
 To complete an activity: